 Pastor Humphrey Sr. ushered in a period of peace, stewardship, spiritual growth, and community outreach, which fostered growth in membership and national recognition for Shiloh.
 As in the past, the membership outgrew its home and moved to what would become a historical landmark at 4840 S. Dorchester Avenue.
 Under Pastor Humphrey Sr. the congregation celebrated its second mortgage burning ceremony.
 In 1992, Shiloh proudly opened its doors to provide shelter to homeless women and children.

 In 2005 Shiloh’s congregation moved to its current location at 10540 S. Halsted St. In February of 2006, Pastor Gordon Humphrey, Sr. was called home.
 As God would have it Pastor Humphrey Sr.’s son Gordon A. Humphrey, Jr. heard the call and stepped into his place as Pastor of Shiloh Missionary Baptist Church.
 Pastor Humphrey, Jr.’s Sunday Night Live and Wednesday Hot Topic bible study fast became Shiloh events to look forward to.
-Joining Humphrey Jr. in leading Shiloh was his in Christ and brother-in-law, Co-Pastor Rodney S. Patterson.
-Together they led the congregation through transitions designed to prepare Shiloh for operating in today\’s every changing cultural climate.
+Joining Humphrey Jr. in leading Shiloh was his brother-in-law, Co-Pastor Rodney S. Patterson.
+Together they led the congregation through transitions designed to prepare Shiloh for operating in today’s every changing cultural climate.

 Shiloh Missionary Baptist Church's former home at 4840 S. Dorchester Avenue, Chicago is a historical landmark and was a shelter to homeless women and children.
 With membership numbering in the thousands, it is said to have been one of the first mega churches in the black community.